wzamites/Credit-Report-Reconciliation/README.md

 # Credit-Report-Reconciliation
 Learn the differences between three reports with a GUI

+FYI: This program does not store, collect or pull financial data from anywhere.
+It requires the user to download necessary files with valid login credentials.
+The program only reads and writes masked card numbers (last 4 digits).

 This project is to take poorly formatted reports in .csv and easily show the differences between the three lists.
 These are lists of daily transactions run through a cash register and each day it's necessary to be sure that the report from the credit card company